 Pupil Progress Meetings

 Pupil Progress meetings take place throughout the year with class teachers, team leaders and the Head teacher.
-Target Tracker is used to inform these meetings and evidence of discussions is recorded.
+Insight is used to inform these meetings and evidence of discussions is recorded.

 Bringing out the Best in Everyone